-Updated: This post was originally published in June 2014.
+Update: This post was originally published in June 2014.
 I made updates to the post below to include more information about green salsa.
-I also took new photos and added a recipe video plus step-by-step photos showing you exactly how to make chunky tomatillo salsa!
+I also took new photos and added a recipe video plus step-by-step photos showing you exactly how to make chunky tomatillo salsa at home!

-If you have been a reader of this blog for any length of time you know I love all things sauce related.
-Dips, salsas, dressings, vinaigrettes, aioli – I absolutely love them all!
-Basically, it is my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.
+Hi friends!
+If you have been following this recipe site, you may know I absolutely love all things sauce related!
+Dips, salsas, dressings, vinaigrettes, aioli – you name it – I absolutely love them all!
+Essentially, it’s my firm belief that life tastes better when it is drizzled, dipped, smothered and covered with sauce.

-Today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
-Seriously, this green tomato salsa is so delicious and I always have it on hand!
+So, today I am sharing one of my all time favorite Mexican salsas that doubles as a sauce, dip or dressing!
+Seriously, this green tomato salsa is seriously delicious and I always have it on hand in my refrigerator!
 It’s the perfect for snacking, but it’s also a great way to easily jazz up any dish (think enchiladas, taco salads, eggs and more!!)!